 End of Procedure

-The needle is removed, and a small bandage is used to cover the tiny surface wound.
+The needle is removed, and a small bandage is used to cover the small surface wound.